sothi-em/synthetic-document-gen/README.md

-In the web UI, expand a company's document-type row and click **Generate Image** — the dialog mirrors the PDF dialog (no Quick Doc), plus an **A4 aspect ratio** checkbox (default on) and a **Distress document** checkbox that reveals per-effect sliders.
+In the web UI, expand a company's document-type row and click **Generate Image** — the dialog mirrors the PDF dialog (no Quick Doc), plus an **A4 aspect ratio** checkbox (default on).
+Generated images are left as clean, undistressed renders; distress is applied afterwards in the live editor below.
 Generated PNGs preview inline in the document view dialog.

 **Live distress editing.** When a PNG is generated with tracing on, the untouched render is preserved as `<stem>_original.png` next to the document